DataDog/kics/documentation/rules/k8s/insecure_bind_address_set.md

 ### Description

  When using `kube-apiserver`, the `--insecure-bind-address` flag should not be set.
+This flag causes the API server to listen on an unauthenticated HTTP endpoint, bypassing TLS and potentially exposing the API to unauthenticated access.
+This rule inspects the `command` fields of `containers` and `initContainers` for invocations of `kube-apiserver` and flags that start with `--insecure-bind-address`.

 ## Compliant Code Examples